ajeet2040/delivery-estimator/initial-design.md

 1. Create Dataclass for each entity.
 Keeping it as separate modules for isolation.
 2. Setup module to load master data initially (Offers)
-3. Keep Offers master data in a json file
+3. Keep Offers master data in a json file.
+This way new offers can be easily added to the application.
+   > NOTE: JSON file is used for simplicity purpose.
+For Real world app, these can be stored in database along with
+   > other entities as well.
 3. One module for each challenge containing the core logic/algorithm.
 3. Several test cases for each challenge (TDD)
 5. CLI module for accepting inputs and providing outputs